furioursus/theirwords/README.md

 ## Welcome to Their Words

 This repo is a work-in-progress and a repository of **really, really offensive and triggering** words.
-It helps power [INSERT GLITCH ULR HERE].
+It helps power [Their Words](https://theirwords.glitch.me).
 Seriously, if you have a problem seeing and reading racist/ableist/misogynist/queerphobic/etc. words and phrases, this repository is not for you.

 ### Why is this a thing?